StuyPulse/team694.github.io/about/ec/index.md

 ### Director of Safety <small>{{ page.positions.safety.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.safety.photo %} <img src="{{ page.positions.safety.photo }}" class="ec-photo" alt="Director of Safety"> {% endif %}
-The Director of Safety makes sure everyone is following safety rules in the lab.
-She is also the Safety Captain at the competition and should be able to discuss thoroughly the safety procedures.
+The Director of Safety is responsible for ensuring that all necessary safety rules are observed in the lab during build season.
+The person chosen for this position will automatically be appointed Safety Captain at the competition and will be responsible for carrying out her duties therein.
+The Director of Safety should be knowledgeable enough about the safety procedures within the team to be able to speak with judges at competition.
 </div>

 ### Director of Animation <small>{{ page.positions.animation.name }}</small>